By Lambert Strether of Corrente

 The concept of efficiency should include not only getting more for a set amount of inputs, but getting more of the right care. … Another aspect of efficiency is getting the right amount of care over an entire episode of care.
 One possibility we discuss in this report is to decrease the number of avoidable hospital readmissions through higher quality care, better care transition at discharge, and better care coordination.

 And from page 16:

 To encourage hospitals to adopt strategies to reduce readmissions, Chapter 5 explores a two-step policy option that starts with public reporting of hospital-specific readmission rates for a subset of conditions.
 The second step of the policy is an adjustment to the underlying payment method to financially encourage lower readmission rates.
-For example, and hold all other hospitals harmless.
+For example, one could create a penalty for hospitals with high readmission rates and hold all other hospitals harmless.

 In 2012, ObamaCare implemented this policy option.
 From CMS: